-Sometimes, the toughest thing to figure out in the marketing world is which strategy will provide you with the perfect reach and most quantifiable profit for the budget you have.
-Traditional vs. digital marketing is still one of the biggest advertising discussions to be had.
+Sometimes, the toughest thing to figure out in the marketing world is which strategy will provide you with the perfect reach and largest profit for the budget you have.
+Traditional vs. digital marketing is still one of the biggest business discussions to be had.

 Our team of marketing experts is here to answer these questions and help you decide which of them should you be putting your budget towards.

 Traditional marketing includes many things such as business cards, notices, announcements, handouts, business promotions on TV and radio or print advertisements in daily newspapers and magazines to publicize an occasion or products.

 Basically, this term refers to any kind of marketing execution except digital means to brand and promote your company, products or services.

 1. Hard copies – the majority of traditional marketing pieces can actually be kept which allows your audience to keep hard copies that they can read or browse through over and over again.

 2. Simple – since the majority of the population has already been exposed to traditional marketing strategies, they can easily understand and absorb the materials and messages.
 Despite what it may seem like, not everybody is an owner or regular user of a computer or smartphone.

 3. Reach a local audience – using an ad on a local radio station or sending direct mailers to specific neighbourhoods make it easy for your business to reach your local target audience.

 Disadvantages of Traditional Marketing

 1. Little interaction – since traditional marketing is static, there’s no way for your brand to really interact with your audience.
 It’s a one-way, interruption-based form of reaching consumers.